lexman/tuttle/README.md

 		plot "characters_count.dat" using 1: xtic(2) with histogram
 		$script$

-This project is full of errors.
-Coming soon a tuttorial showing how to fix errors.
+This project does not produce the rigth answer on purpose.
+Coming soon : a tuttorial showing how to fix errors.

 # Demo